cmesserich-br/feature_service_checker/README.md

 ## 🧑‍💻 Author

-Built by [Your Name] as part of an internal tools initiative and coding skill development.
+Built by CM as part of an internal tools initiative and coding skill development.
 Feedback and ideas welcome!